-From these 8 types, only three equestrian disciplines are a part of the summer Olympic program.
+From these eight types, only three equestrian disciplines are a part of the summer Olympic program.

-Jumping is a type of equestrian sport associated with overcoming obstacles over a specific distance (from 200-1100 m).
+Jumping is a type of equestrian sport associated with overcoming obstacles over a specific distance (from 200 to 1100 meters).

-The rider has to pass 12 – 20 fences, which can be knocked down (unlike cross country jumping ‘fixed obstacles’), within time limits.
+The rider has to pass 12 to 20 fences, which can be knocked down (unlike cross-country jumping’s fixed obstacles), within time limits.

-Dressage is a demonstration of horse obedience, rhythm, balance, and the level of harmony with the rider.
+Dressage is a demonstration of the horse’s obedience, rhythm and balance, and its level of harmony with the rider.

-It is a combination of three different disciplines in a one-day event or three days event.
+This is a combination of three different disciplines in a one-day event or a three-day event.

 The three disciplines are: